HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 2. PC beta clients are available for download from https://github.com/moonlight-stream/moonlight-pc/releases - get the version that matches the architecture of the JRE (32- or 64-bit) and is for the correct operating system.

-3. Start Moonlight with the command java -jar [name of the client downloaded].jar
+3. Start Moonlight with the command: *java -jar [name of the client downloaded].jar*

 # 4. Pairing a client with a server